-This is an easy 3 miles loop trail through Covey Meadow.
+This is an easy 3-mile loop trail through Covey Meadow.
 After leaving the Polebridge Ranger Station, turn right onto Glacier Route 7 for 100 yards then left into the natural meadow.
 After it circles around the meadow, it intersects with Glacier Route 7 where you can take a left and continue down to Hidden Meadow Trail and/or Lone Pine Prairie.
 The trip to Hidden Meadow and/or Lone Pine Prairie will add 3-4 miles to this day trip.
 This is a great day adventure for families.

 Snowshoeing Glacier National Park

-Any of the trails I described above for cross-country skiing can also be used for snowshoeing.
+Any of the trails we described above for cross-country skiing can also be used for snowshoeing.
 The one thing to remember with snowshoeing, your travel time will be much slower than on cross-country skis.
 It is fairly easy to cover 10-15 miles a day on cross-country skis but with snowshoes you will want to select a trail that is 3-5 miles long for a day trip.

 If you would like to take a snowshoe trip and learn about winter in Glacier National Park, every weekend there are ranger led snowshoe walks.
-Just meet at the Apgar Visitor Center, either 10:30 am or 2 pm on Saturday or Sunday, and join a ranger and others for a snowshoe trek in the Apgar area.
+Just meet at the Apgar Visitor Center, either 10:30 am during the week or 2 pm on Saturday and Sunday, and join a ranger and others for a snowshoe trek in the Apgar area.
 On this guided tour, you’ll look for signs of wildlife, learn about plants and animals, and enjoy some winter solitude.
 Snowshoes are available for rent at the Apgar Visitor Center if you don’t own a pair.

 Mountain Climbing Glacier National Park